mariocaro13/NetPractice/README.md

 Networking concepts studied in this project:

 ### 1. Basic Networking Concepts

-- Definition of a computer network.
-- Main devices: hosts, routers, switches.
-- Network topologies: star, bus, ring, mesh.
-- Difference between LAN (local area network) and WAN (wide area network).
+- **Computer network**
+  A set of interconnected devices that share resources and exchange information using communication protocols.

+- **Main devices**
+  - **Hosts**: End-user devices such as computers, servers, or smartphones that generate and consume data.
+  - **Routers**: Devices that forward packets between different networks and provide Internet connectivity.
+  - **Switches**: Devices that connect multiple hosts within the same local network and manage internal traffic.

+- **Network topologies**
+  - **Star**: All devices connect to a central hub or switch.
+  - **Bus**: A single shared communication line connects all devices.
+  - **Ring**: Each device connects to the next, forming a closed loop.
+  - **Mesh**: Devices are interconnected with multiple paths, providing redundancy and reliability.

+- **LAN vs WAN**
+  - **LAN (Local Area Network)**: A small-scale network limited to a specific location (home, office).
+High speed and low cost.
+  - **WAN (Wide Area Network)**: A large-scale network that connects multiple LANs across wide geographic areas (e.g., the Internet).
+Lower speed compared to LAN and more complex infrastructure.

+---

 ### 2. IP Addressing
-- IPv4: 32-bit addresses written in dotted decimal format (e.g., `192.168.1.1`).
+- **IPv4**: 32-bit addresses written in dotted decimal format (e.g., `192.168.1.1`).

 #### IPv4 Address Classes